5 Facts about Aujeszky's disease

 What are the symptoms in dogs?

 The symptoms of infection strongly resemble rabies.
 That is why this disease is also called pseudo rabies or pseudo rabies.
-In the Compared to rabies, dogs that get rabies develop aggressive behavior, are not thirsty and are water-shy, which is not or rather rarely the case with dogs that get Aujeszky.
+In the Compared to rabies, dogs suffering from rabies develop aggressive behavior, are not thirsty and are water-shy, which is not or rather rarely the case with dogs suffering from Aujeszky.

 The most obvious sign of infection is the intense itching.
 The affected dog scratches or gnaws on the itchy areas so violently that it becomes very severe tissue injuries comes.
 The itching starts at the head area, especially at the ears and spreads to the whole body.